Think it’s too early to utter the words, “back-to-school”? I’m with you, but guess what? Shoppers aren’t.

 The NRF states total back-to-school and college spending is expected to reach $74.9 billion this year – Talk about opportunities!
 Looks like it’s time to jump on the back-to-school bandwagon, right now.

 And what better way to reach those back-to-school consumers than by using the “visual discovery tool” known as Pinterest.
-Stats from ShareThis show that Pinterest has now become the third most popular shared social channel.
+Pinterest is now one of the five most popular shared social channels.
 The NRF’s survey also found that one-third (33%) of consumers will do more comparative shopping online, and nearly six in 10 (57.8%) will use their smartphone in some fashion as they shop for college items.
 According to new data by Gigya, Pinterest is also the number one sharing destination for ecommerce – A playground for all things back-to-school.

 With that, here are 5 Pinterest tactics, ideas and inspiration for anyone wanting a slice of those back-to-school sales: